Faculty

 Amber originated a resiliency-based framework and trauma-informed clinical approach (Restorative Movement Psychotherapy) for DMT – integrated with somatic, mindfulness, movement and arts-based therapies – for survivors of trauma in cross cultural, low resource contexts.
 Her Polyvagal-informed DMT is a product of 20+ years period of collegial and generous idea-sharing and collaborative teaching with Dr. Porges.

 Amber is the program director of Restorative Resources, which collaborates with Embodied Neurobiology to offer a 6 credit series on trauma informed approaches in dance/movement therapy.
+Visit Amber’s website here.

 Abijan Johnson, MA, LPC, BC-DMT

-Abijan has a BA in English from Dillard University and an MA in Dance/Movement Therapy and Counseling from Columbia College in Chicago.
 A specialist in working with homelessness, Abijan is passionate about early childhood development and currently is working as a Behavioral Interventionist in an early childhood center that serves families with a history of homelessness.

-Abijan is the academic advisor for the Embodied Neurobiology program and is a resource for internship planning, support, and mentorship for students throughout the program.
-She assists with most courses in the Embodied Neurobiology sequence and is available as a supportive listening ear and networking resource for students.
+Beth is the academic advisor for the Embodied Neurobiology program and is a resource for internship planning, support, and mentorship for students throughout the program.

 Remembrance

 It is with great sadness that we share the news of Nanine Ewing’s sudden passing on May 5, 2021.
 It is a deep loss- Nanine’s bright mind, quick wit, and creative spirit have been a vital part of the Embodied Neurobiology Dance/Movement Therapy Training Program for many years.
 Our working collaboration began in 1998 at the Beyond Words Dance/Movement Therapy Training Program in the Jung Center in Houston.
 Nanine’s unique professional training and highly developed understanding of Modern Analytic Group Process, Jungian Theory, and Dance/Movement Therapy richly contributed to new courses that were created and taught through the Embodied Neurobiology Training Program in Austin.
 Nanine’s students were continually challenged and nourished by her dynamic, enlivened and inspired teaching.
-She will be deeply missed and always remembered by all of us.